 This might mean joining a new Alcoholics Anonymous or Narcotics Anonymous group nearby, or maybe there’s some other locally-run recovery support group that welcomes new members.
 Making new friends who are supportive to one’s recovery means having a number of peers with whom recovering addicts can enjoy leisurely summertime activities without worrying about compromising sobriety and recovery.

 If you or someone you love is suffering from addiction to alcohol or drugs, the Palm Beach Institute can help.
 We have a team of knowledgeable addiction and recovery specialists who have helped countless individuals recover from chemical dependency, becoming healthier and more productive individuals who can enjoy life while being free from addiction.
-Call us today so we can help you regain your independence.
+Call us today at 855-534-3574 or contact us online so we can help you regain your independence.